 Instruct small group leaders to wait outside for their preteens and when all of them have exited the room, gather together for a time of prayer, thanking Jesus for making the ultimate sacrifice so we can live with him forever.

-Good Friday: Wiped Away
+4. Good Friday Idea: Wiped Away

 Help kids of all ages understand that Jesus’ death wipes away our sins.

-Experience It: Have kids form a large circle, and place the newspaper in the center of the circle.
+Have kids form a large circle, and place the newspaper in the center of the circle.
 Tell kids the newspaper represents the sin in our lives.
 Have kids grab a piece of newspaper and rub their hands with the newspaper until the ink has transferred to their hands.
 Read aloud 1 John 1:9.
 Remind kids that like the stain left by the newspaper, our sins leave stains on our hearts.

 Place a baby wipe in front of each child and dim the lights.
 Have an adult leader light the candle and say: Jesus came into a dark world to be our light.
 Because of Jesus’ death, we’re forgiven and can live in the light forever!
 As you focus your eyes on the light, Jesus, use the baby wipe in front of you to clean your hands.
 Then drop your wipe into the trash can to remind you that when Jesus wipes your sins away, they’re gone for good.